alexanderthclark/Stats1101/book/solutions.md

 This is the odd case where the test statistic falls in the "wrong" side.

 The numbers are made up in this exercise, but this is based on a true story.
-See "A Fine is a Price" by Uri Gneezy and Aldo Rustichini.
-They found that introducing a fine actually increases late pickups.
+See "A Fine is a Price" ({cite}`gneezy2000fine`).
+The authors found that introducing a fine actually increases late pickups.
 This underscores that you usually need a strong theoretical reason to use a one-sided test instead of just expecting an intervention to operate one way.
 ```{solution-end}
 ```